 Too much sodium also damages the kidneys and liver and profoundly affects our blood pressure and cardiovascular function.

 Eating excessive salt raises the salt in your blood, throwing off the sodium-potassium balance, which puts stress on your kidneys trying to remove the water.
 This extra fluid increases blood pressure and puts added pressure on the blood vessels leading to the kidneys.

 And, for anyone with Hashimoto’s, you should be using sea salt and not table salt since the latter contains iodine, which is contraindicated in that disease.
 Research shows that iodine increases the immune attack on the thyroid.

 SO WHAT DO WE DO?

-If you’re cooking or hosting, then you can even have better control.
+If you’re cooking or hosting, you can even have better control.
 Think of alternatives.
-Instead of serving a tub of ice cream, why not offer homemade yoghurt with fresh fruits instead?
-In place of the huge juicy slab of steak, roast pork or duck, why not choose a leaner meat and make the servings smaller?
+Instead of serving a tub of ice cream, why not offer homemade yogurt with fresh fruits instead?
+Why not choose leaner meat and make the servings smaller in place of the huge juicy slab of steak, roast pork, or duck?
 Better yet, go for the white meat!
-You can still make it appetizing and enjoyable.
+You can still make it flavorful and enjoyable.

 As cliché as it may sound, moderation is key.
-Having said the recommended daily allowance for cholesterol, sugar and sodium, it is already very difficult to meet them on a regular day.
+It is not easy to meet the recommended daily allowance for cholesterol, sugar, and sodium on a regular day.
 How much more during a buffet?
 If you really must eat more than your usual, watch your plate.
 Get a little of what you would dare to have and chew slowly.
 This gives your brain the time to receive and process the signal that your body has had enough to eat.
 Listen to your breathing and be conscious of what you are feeling.
-Our bodies have built-in alarms and if you just pay attention, you will know when to stop.
+Our bodies have built-in alarms, and if you pay attention, you will know when to stop.

 Don’t sleep with a full stomach.